natesanow/Work-Day-Scheduler/README.md

 ### Tasks Completed

 To complete this task I made hourly time blocks from 9-5 that changes colors to indicate past, present, or future.
 In each hour I added a save button to save information inputted in each hourly time block which also is saved to local storage.
+My tutor session assisted me with portion of the javascript code.

 ### Links